leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

       ```
      Please notice in this case, the input parameter `data_len` shoud be multiple of 6, not 6, this depends on how much data left in sensor FIFO buffer.

-So an example of `void NativeFillDataFrame(void)` implementation for FIFO mode is like below
+An example of `void NativeFillDataFrame(void)` implementation for FIFO mode is shown below:

 ```
 #include "QxAutoMLUser.h"